Skip to main content

 Am I called to the sacrament of Holy Orders?

-If you are an unmarried Catholic male: All Catholic males should at least consider and pray about a possible calling to ordained service as they try and figure out who they will be and what they will do for their life.
-If you feel God is calling you to the Altar as a priest of Jesus Christ, you are invited to visit with a priest of St. Patrick's or contact the Diocese of Grand Island's Vocation's Office via e-mail vocations@gidiocese.org
+All Catholic males should at least consider and pray about a possible calling to ordained service as they discern who God has called them to be and what they will do for their life.
+If you feel God is calling you to the Altar as a priest or deacon of Jesus Christ, you are invited to visit with a priest of St. Patrick's or contact the Diocese of Grand Island's Vocation's Office: vocations@gidiocese.org